Ariel-Doyle/Mr-Robogers-Neighborhood/README.md

 Test: "It should accept input of numbers and output both numbers and text depending on the number."
 Code:
 Expected Output:

-Describe notANumber():

-Test: "It should return a boolean of false if the input is NaN."
-Code:
-Expected Output:

-Test: "It should return a boolean of false if the input is empty."
-Code:
-Expected Output:

 Describe addYourNameHere():
 Test: "It should return a phrase that uses inputted name."